karunakarrao/DevOps/Docker/Docker-notes.md

 Q. what is the use of docker namespaces ?
 ------------------------------------------
 Docker uses Namespaces to isolate the containers from the hosted OS, Docker containers running on hosted severs are not fully isolated, means they share same kernal.
 So the containers running on host are given a process-ID.
-Docker uses namespaces for each container so with in the container only container process are visible. but if we actually see hosted system process, respective process are visible in the hosted system with different PID.
+Docker uses namespaces for each container so with in the container only container process are visible. but if we actually see hosted system process, respective process are visible in the hosted system with different PID. there are different namespaces like  belwo

+1. PID Namespace : it isolate the PID of Containers.
+Each container gets its own set of process IDs, and processes in one namespace are unaware of processes in other namespaces.
+This prevents processes in one container from seeing or affecting processes in other containers.
+Running `ps aux` inside a container will only show processes running within that container, not processes from other containers or the host system.

+2. Network Namespace : Network namespaces isolate network resources such as network devices, IP addresses, routing tables, and port numbers.
+Each container gets its own network namespace, providing isolation at the network level.
+Containers can have their own network interfaces, IP addresses, and routing rules.
+Example: Running ifconfig inside a container will only show the network interfaces associated with that container, not interfaces from other containers or the host system.

+3. Mount Namespace: Mount namespaces isolate the filesystem mount points.
+Each container gets its own mount namespace, providing an isolated filesystem view.
+Containers can have their own set of mounted filesystems, independent of other containers or the host system.
+Example: Mounting a volume inside a container with docker run -v /host/path:/container/path will only affect that container's filesystem, not other containers or the host system.

+4. User Namespace: Isolates user and group IDs.

+5. UTS Namespaces: UTS (Unix Time-sharing System) namespaces isolate the hostname and domain name.
+Each container gets its own UTS namespace, allowing it to have a unique hostname and domain name.
+Containers can have different hostnames and domain names, even if they share the same kernel.
+Example: Setting a custom hostname inside a container with docker run --hostname my-container will only affect the hostname within that container, not other containers or the host system.

+6. IPC Namespaces :  Isolates System V IPC and POSIX message queues.

+7. Cgroup Namespace: This is not directly used by Docker but is used by Linux Control Groups (cgroups) to manage resource allocation and tracking.

 Q. What is CGroups?
 -----------------------